 Meditation, relaxation and staying present:

 A friend of mine, who suffered badly with postpartum depression, decided she would try marijuana to try and help with her symptoms.
 She had smoked before, but not regularly.
 She was able to do this as she wasn’t breastfeeding.
 She was that happy with how it helped that she now smokes pretty regularly and has even started growing her own plants.
 Read more about growing your own marijuana if that interests you.
+However, if you’re not keen on the idea of smoking marijuana, she also told me that there are other ways to take marijuana.
+For example, non-smokers might find it easier to consider reducing their depression by taking some edibles, such as the ones offered by brands like twisted extracts.
+Whichever way works best for you, you should try.
+If you aren’t sure, you can always do research or speak with your doctor about using cannabis or CBD products for your depression.
+Alternatively, if you are just interested in looking at what cannabis and CBD have to offer, you can visit a cbd online dispensary or community and look around their catalog of products.
 My point is that you need to find something that works for you and stick to it.
 It’s also important to have mindful relaxation incorporated in your life.
 When your baby is napping or before you sleep, make time to mentally relax.
-This could mean just listening to soothing music or doing a guided meditation, (I often did ones by my meditation guru Tara Brach who has pod casts online too), or just taking a few minutes on my own to breath in and out.
+This could mean just listening to soothing music or doing a guided meditation, (I often did ones by my meditation guru Tara Brach who has podcasts online too), or just taking a few minutes on my own to breathe in and out.
 I would take deep yogic breaths in and let in positive and breath out any negative thoughts.
 It would calm me and center me.

 Use your support: